adrenalinehit/CatCodes/CONTRIBUTING.md

 ## What you'll need
 - Xcode
-- Unit testing / UI testing preferably, but don't worry!
+- Unit testing / UI testing preferably, but don't worry if you haven't done this... we'll review the code anyway!